Check the right "knot"

 With the dedication of the commune officials, the worries about the commune merger gradually disappeared.
 Mr. Hoang Van Hoc, Doc Vau village, Van Son commune confided: "Commune and village officials often come to our house, sit and talk with the people, and explain very clearly the benefits of the merger.
 Thanks to that, we understand better and trust the government's decision."

-Being informed and popularized that the merger of commune-level administrative units is a correct policy, consistent with the leadership role and management of the State for all economic and social activities in the locality, the majority of people who were still hesitant have unanimously responded to the implementation.
+Being propagated and popularized about the merger of commune-level administrative units is a correct policy, consistent with the leadership role and management of the State for all economic and social activities in the locality, the majority of people who were still hesitant have unanimously responded to the implementation.
 Hong Lac commune and Van Son commune have jointly collected voters' opinions in 14 villages, 100% of voters agreed with the merger policy.

 Comrade Hoang Van Hoc, Secretary of the Party Cell of Doc Vau village, Van Son commune, affirmed that although the entire administrative boundary of Van Son commune was merged into Hong Lac commune, the local people basically agreed.
-This was achieved because the Party Committee and the government had stepped up propaganda so that people could clearly understand the policy and the meaning of the administrative unit arrangement, thereby "removing" any remaining concerns.
+This was because the Party Committee and the government had stepped up propaganda so that people could clearly understand the policy and the meaning of the administrative unit arrangement, thereby "removing" any remaining concerns.

 The process of merging communes in Son Duong was successful thanks to the efforts of all levels, sectors and the solidarity of the people.
 The merger of Hong Son commune is a testament to the importance of being close to the people and understanding the people in state management.
 When officials and people join hands and unite, all difficulties can be overcome.